nmagee/spotify/README.md

     "DB":"xxxxx"
   },
 ```
 Update the `DBPASS` and `DB` values accordingly to the password in Canvas and the name of YOUR database.
+These variables will be deployed to AWS when you publish your function, but will not be committed to GitHub.

 Finally, in both `requirements` files, add: